 The other thing I love about this meal is that it is naturally grain free, which is something I have been trying lately.
 Not 100% because #BreadIsLife but I do find that by reducing my carbs I am feeling a lot better, way less digestive issues, bloating and gas.
 I also find that it has helped me shed a bit of weight around my tummy which has always been my problem area.
 I am by no means saying that I am overweight or need to lose weight, in fact, I don’t even weigh myself.
 But, I have been feeling a little less than stellar lately and I wanted to see if trying a more high fat, lower carb life would help and so far it has.
 When I do find myself out and about, I don’t stress about what to eat or eat a burger without the bun, I just enjoy it and its fine.
 But day-to-day, I have been eating more salads, less grains and carbs and more fat and it really has me feeling pretty great.
 You can read all about why balancing your blood sugar is so key to all of this here.

-Ok, on to some of the ingredients for this nori roll because they are pretty good for us and maybe are new to some of you.
+Ok, on to some of the ingredients for this nori wrap because they are pretty good for us and maybe are new to some of you.

-The base of this roll is the nori sheet, which is an edible seaweed that is paper thin.
-I am sure you recognize them from sushi rolls as this is what holds together all that goodness, but did you know they are actually amazing for our health?!
+The base of these nori wraps is the nori sheet, which is an edible seaweed that is paper thin.
+I am sure you recognize them from sushi rolls as they are what holds together all that sushi goodness.
+But did you know they are actually amazing for our health?!
 Thats right, these are packed full of minerals, which is something so many people are deficient in unfortunately.
 They are also a great source of iodine, which is essential for the health of our thyroid as it helps it function which in turn affects our metabolism.
 In fact, one sheet of nori contains half of the daily recommended intake of iodine!
 So rather than always reaching for a wrap, or if you want a change from your lettuce wraps, give nori a try.

 Cucumber is often disregarded or ignored because lets face it, it isn’t as exciting as some other veggies, but it is a great addition to your diet.
 One reason I love cucumber is that it is such a high water content veg, meaning that it is great for us to include in our diets when we want to increase our water intake.
 Keeping ourselves hydrated is so important for our bodies and for our skin health.
 They also have been shown to have some anti-cancer benefits as well, although research in this area is more limited.
 Beyond just their health benefits, they also give a great crunch to salads and these nori rolls.